matthiask/406.ch/posts/20231213-weeknotes.md

 I have always felt a bit as an imposter because I do not have any formal CS education; not so much in the last few years but certainly earlier in my career.
-I have enjoyed participating in the [Advent of Code 2022](https://adventofcode.com/) a lot and I have definitely learned to use a few algorithms I didn't even know before.
-I'm again working through the puzzles in my own speed and have managed to solve almost all of them up to today this year.
+I have enjoyed participating in the [Advent of Code 2022](https://adventofcode.com/) a lot and I have definitely learned to know when to use and how to use a few algorithms I didn't even know before.
+I'm again working through the puzzles in my own pace and have managed to solve almost all of them up to today this year.
 The big exception is yesterday's puzzle, I don't even know where to start 😅.

 ## Health